Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-plain-text.md

      [markup JSON] file containing all of the automatically-generated redaction definitions.
 This is the approach we will take in the guide below.

-2. Second, you use PrizmDoc Server to _burn_ the markup JSON into a document, producing a new PDF where the content has actually been redacted.
+2. Second, you use PrizmDoc Server to _apply_ redactions in your markup JSON to the document to produce redacted plain text.

-This guide explains how to 1) automatically generate a [markup JSON] file with redaction definitions for a given document and a set of regular expressions defining text patterns in that document which ought to be redacted and 2) burn the [markup JSON] into the original document, producing a new redacted PDF.
+This guide explains how to 1) automatically generate a [markup JSON] file with redaction definitions for a given document and a set of regular expressions defining text patterns in that document which ought to be redacted and 2) burn the [markup JSON] into the original document, producing a new redacted plain text file.

 ## A Visual Example